 Paint another layer of Mod Podge Sparkle over your candy cane, being careful not to move it around.
 I saturated my candy cane shape, which was puffy, so mine took more Mod Podge than if you’re using a paper shape.
 Let dry.

-When your shape is dry, grab your silver sparkly Dimensional Magic.
+When your shape is dry, grab your silver Glitter Dimensional Magic.
 Much of the glitter in my new bottle of the formula had settled to the bottom, so I gently turned the bottle upside down and right side up a few times to even out the glitter throughout the bottle.
 Don’t shake it!
-Bubbles are your enemy when working with Dimensional Magic, and shaking creates them.
+Bubbles are your enemy when working with DM, and shaking creates them.

 Carefully apply Dimensional Magic around and over your candy cane, filling the Podgeable shape right up to the edges.
 The first time I ever used Dimensional Magic, I just squirted a ton of the formula in the center of a Podgeable shape and it ended up overflowing and screwed up my whole project.
 Being judicious with your Dimensional Magic goes a long way, in my experience!